 In the video, Max decides the rule will be Rule 14...except he discovers during editing that there already is a Rule 14 ("Do not argue with trolls - it means that they win."), so he changes it to Rule 256...except that already exists too ("For every curse word, there is a town with that name.
 No exceptions.")

 Schedule Slip: The show is supposed to be updated every Thursday, but due to Max and Peter having trouble setting up recording times, it's very rare they can actually record episodes, leading to waits of weeks or even months between games.
 Granted, once a game is started, it usually gets updated on schedule until it's beaten, but then the wait only resumes...

 Sonic 3D Blast took two months to get all three parts out.
 That's almost three times as long as it should've taken.

-Took a Level in Badass: After falling behind early on, Max starts pulling ahead in later episodes.
-At the time of writing this, he has tied the overall score, with only two games left to go.
+Took a Level in Badass: After falling behind early on, Max starts pulling ahead in later episodes, and then wins the whole thing.

 In Sonic 3D Blast, the video camera shuts off due to low battery at one point, which neither Max nor Peter notice.
 Again, this doesn't stop them, even when they do notice, since the game and audio were still being recorded.